 As a wedding photographer, one of the first things featured on your website should be an image gallery.
 Your image galleries should feature your best images (WOW photos) from your past wedding shoots.
 These are carefully selected images that you chose to reflect the feel of the wedding shoot.
 These images speak to your next client and help you book higher-end weddings.

 When potential clients see prices on a website, it can be a bit overwhelming at first.
 It is important for you to have a simple and clear pricing page that tells them exactly what you offer and at what price.
 Remember, the #1 reason clients won’t book you is that of confusion.
 Ensure your photography packages are clear, and that it easily translates to anyone who views your website.

 23. Develop a Unique Brand Message

 In an industry full of photographers who have similar qualifications as you, how do you stand out?
 Your website is the perfect place to share your unique brand message.
-Add in a few fun facts about you as a photographer, as a business owner, and as a person.
+Add a few fun facts about you as a wedding photographer, as a business owner, and as a person.
 Find commonalities with your target market that helps you create a unique brand message that stands out from other photographers.

 24. Utilize Post Production Resources

 Chances are you have spent hours on end stressing over completing and delivering thousands of images to your past clients.
 Outsourcing your images to a wedding photography post processing company, such as ShootDotEdit, can help you eliminate your post production workflow.
 This frees up your time and allows you to focus on other important parts of your business.

 25. Send your Album Design to a Specialist

 Creating an album can also be a headache to your post-wedding workflow.
 Outsourcing your album design cuts down on your workflow time, and allows you to work on other projects.
 Remember, the better experience your client has (even through album design), the more likely it will be that they will refer you down the road.